tvandinther/mioi/src/content/blog/cue-functions.md

 }]
 ```

 Though a function viewed through the eyes of CUE is interesting.
-The *function pattern* is only half a configuration and masks the "inputs" with the "outputs".
-And viewed procedurally, this is exactly what a function is; a projection of inputs to outputs.
+The *function pattern* is only half of a configuration and masks the "inputs" with the "outputs".
+Viewed procedurally, this is exactly what a function is; a projection of inputs to outputs.
 As we saw in the previous example, a function's inputs and outputs fight for "truth".

-Consider the Kubernetes resource definition, it is typically made up of metadata, specification, and status.
+Consider the Kubernetes resource definition, it is typically made up of *metadata*, *specification*, and *status*.
 In a Kubernetes resource, the specification is our abstraction and the status is the implementation of the abstraction.
 You could also look at this resource definition as a function with a unified input (spec) and output (status).

 We can look at a CUE abstraction in the same way.
 The user's input is their specification, and the output the Kubernetes manifests.
 This structure starts to make a lot more sense when you start requiring the creation of declarative resources destined for consumers other than the Kubernetes API.
 Perhaps a GitHub actions file, metadata for an application registry, or a piece of documentation.